cswartzvi/hamilton/writeups/garbage_collection/post.md

 ![Memory profile of test_memory.py, post-optimization, 1gb](profiling_post_optimization_larger.png)
 ## Wrapping it up

-After solving this memory leak, we also fixed one more -- in Hamilton's [dynamic execution capabilities](https://blog.dagworks.io/p/counting-stars-with-hamilton), it was doing something similar for parallel execution -- storing all the results and not letting go of them.
+After solving this memory leak, we also fixed one more -- in Apache Hamilton's [dynamic execution capabilities](https://blog.dagworks.io/p/counting-stars-with-hamilton), it was doing something similar for parallel execution -- storing all the results and not letting go of them.

-You can find the original fix + some initial thoughts on the script/evidence as we learned this in the [PR](https://github.com/DAGWorks-Inc/hamilton/pull/374).
+You can find the original fix + some initial thoughts on the script/evidence as we learned this in the [PR](https://github.com/apache/hamilton/pull/374).

 Now that we've come out of the rabbit hole, we'll leave you with a few parting thoughts:

 1. If you ever find yourself really digging into garbage collection in python for data analysis, the odds are that you should probably just be using a bigger machine.
-2. If you're using Hamilton, you should upgrade to the latest version -- it has a lot of improvements and new capabilities, and is optimized to consume less memory.
+2. If you're using Apache Hamilton, you should upgrade to the latest version -- it has a lot of improvements and new capabilities, and is optimized to consume less memory.
 3. Garbage collection is *really* interesting, and I just scratched the surface.
 One of my first mentors in software engineering was a pioneer in the discipline of real-time garbage collection, and I've been trying to soak up as much as I could ever since I first heard about the algorithmic challenges involved.